FlowFuse/website/src/handbook/customer/sales/engagements.md

    * Email the billing (billing@) department with the signed fully quote.
 Also include customer details like their email and if applicable their stripe customer details.
    * Update the Stripe customer to set `CommittedRevenue` to `true` in the Metadata
+1. Move the deal to `Closed Won` in HubSpots Deal overview.
 1. Once all parties have signed, download the completed Order Form and Subscription Agreement, and upload them to the Legal folder in Google Drive.